This page will provide an overview of Access Controls, covering the following topics:

 If you are a requester or a data partner setting up access for a NBN Atlas user, please use/share the Request access to supplied resolution form to help collect the information above.

-How higher resolution data is made available
+How supplied location information is made available

-When a NBN Atlas user completes a download, with records which they have been granted access to the supplied resolution for the records’ location, these additional fields will be included:
+When a NBN Atlas user completes a download containing records they have been specified access to these additional fields will be included:

 Field name Description